-- 5. An agreement to pay an employee in crypto-assets could be structured in two ways.
-The first way is as an agreed deduction from the employee's gross salary or wages (where the employee's after-tax remuneration is, in effect, being traded for a payment of crypto-assets).
-It is well-settled law that the employee is subject to PAYE on the full amount in this situation. - 6.
-The second way is as a reduction in calculating the employee's gross salary or wages (also known as a salary sacrifice).
+- 6. An agreement to pay an employee in crypto-assets could be structured in two ways.
+The first way is as an agreed deduction from the employee's gross salary or wages (where the employee's after-tax remuneration is, in effect, being traded for a payment of crypto-assets).2 It is well-settled law that the employee is subject to PAYE on the full amount in this situation. - 7.
+The second way is as a reduction in calculating the employee's gross salary or wages (also known as a salary sacrifice), where the crypto-assets are paid as part of an overall remuneration package.
 The following analysis considers how the provision of crypto-assets will be treated when a salary sacrifice arrangement is valid, in particular, whether PAYE or FBT applies.